lmendiboure/5G-Course/Blockchain/README.md

 **QB.2 What should you change in this line to return the list of eth accounts registered on this Blockchain network?
 How many accounts are there at the moment?** To answer this question you can use the following site: https://www.okx.com/okbc/docs/dev/api/okbc-api/json-rpc-api#eth-accounts

 **QB.3 Which line in Dockerfile.nodes appears to have created this user?
-In which of the files provided in this topic is this password stored?** You can retrieve this information from docker-compose.yaml
+In which of the files provided in this practical exercise is this password stored?
+What is the value of this password?** You can retrieve this information from docker-compose.yaml

 We're now going to discover a new way of connecting and interacting with the RPC node.